sphynx-owner/JFA_driven_motion_blur_addon/README.md

 # Instructions
 1. take the contenst of the "addons" folder and move them to an addons folder in your project.
-2. add an environment node, add a compositor effect to it
+2. add an environment node, add a MotionBlurCompositor(NEW!!) to it
 3. to that, add a new PreBlurProcessor effect, which is now required, and after it add a new GuertinMotionBlur, SphynxSimpleJumpFloodMotionBlur, or ExperimentalJumpFloodMotionBlur
 4. for debugging, add a "C","Z", and "freeze" input events, and then a DebugCompositorEffect to the compositor effects.
 Then, all you have to do is toggle "Debug" to true on whichever effect you want to show debug for